ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain.
+         <h3>Tonight</h3>Rain showers likely.
 Cloudy.
-Low around 38, with temperatures rising to around 40 overnight.
-East southeast wind around 5 mph.
+Low around 36, with temperatures rising to around 38 overnight.
+East wind around 7 mph.
+Chance
-         Chance of precipitation is 50%.<br></div>
+         of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of rain before 8am, then rain likely and patchy fog between 8am and 5pm.
+         <h3>Saturday</h3>A chance of rain showers before 8am, then rain showers likely and patchy fog between 8am and 5pm.
 Cloudy.
-High near 55, with temperatures
+High near 55, with
-         falling to around 49 in the afternoon.
-Southwest wind 3 to 14 mph, with gusts as high as 25 mph.
-Chance of precipitation is
+         temperatures falling to around 49 in the afternoon.
+Southwest wind 5 to 14 mph, with gusts as high as 25 mph.
+Chance of precipitation is 60%.<br></div>
-         60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Mostly cloudy.
 Low around 29, with temperatures rising to around 31 overnight.
-North northwest wind 8 to 16 mph, with gusts
+North northwest wind 8 to 14 mph, with gusts
-         as high as 25 mph.<br></div>
+         as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">